AndersDeath/diary2/000-current.md

 # 19 April - Wednesday - Yerevan - 202 days of immigration

 Today I was working on TJ tasks for whole day.
-I will be on vacation very soon and
+I will be on vacation very soon and I need to close as many tasks as possible.